-3.22 The Employment Background Paper sets out in detail comparisons between labour demand (the actual likely demand for jobs) with labour supply (the likely number of people in full time equivalents making up the labour force derived from the housing provision).
+3.18 The Employment Background Paper sets out in detail comparisons between labour demand (the actual likely demand for jobs) with labour supply (the likely number of people in full time equivalents making up the labour force derived from the housing provision).
 This is based on the work set out Employment Land Study 2021 (ELS).
-This study estimated the labour supply using the standard methodology published on 16th December 2020 which included the affordability uplift and urban centres uplift of 35% for Nottingham City.
-The Publication Draft housing target is 54,670 for the period 2023 - 2041, an annual target of 3,037 and essentially very similar to that used in the ELS to calculate labour supply, being based on an annual requirement of 2,981 homes per annum, a difference of just 56 or under 2%.
+The ELS estimated the labour supply using the standard methodology published on 16th December 2020 which included the affordability uplift and urban centres uplift of 35% for Nottingham City.
+The Publication Draft housing target is 47,600 for the period 2023 - 2041, an annual target of 2,644 and not dissimilar to that used in the ELS to calculate labour supply, being based on an annual requirement of 2,523 homes per annum, a difference of just 121 or around 4.6%.
 Given the nature of employment forecasting such a small difference is not viewed as significant given the likely margins of error in such forecasts.
 The Employment Background Paper concludes that the anticipated job growth in the Plan area, which is based on a range of job forecasts, is compatible with the planned levels of housing delivery.